 AREA ТАЅК SCORE Comments CST - 1 Review and evaluate the Project Cost Management Plan to assess its reasonableness related to the project.
 5 Project Management consistently demonstrates attention to detail and cost management practices.
-Change orders to date have been absorbed without introducing costs in excess of budgeted appropriations including contingency funds.
 CST - 2 Examine relevant supporting data to determine if the project team has accurately estimated the labor and cost of software deployment efforts.
-5 Execution of planned work, fulfillment of deliverables and work products, and adherence to protocols have been evident without any indications that the levels of effort are significantly greater or less than budgeted resources are able to accomplish.
+5 Execution of planned work, fulfillment of deliverables and work products, and adherence to protocols have been evident without any indications that the levels of effort are greater or significantly less than available resources are able to accomplish.
 CST - 3 Review the basis for cost forecasts and assess their accuracy.
 4 The original contract is fixed price fixed duration.
 IV&V has observed discussions concerning cost containment and project leadership work to minimize any new costs associated with changes and/or unanticipated work.
-The multi-wave phased approach has an increased risk of cost variances due to higher complexity and longer duration of the Project.
 CST - 4 Verify that State staff are tasked to monitor project costs and the allocation of resources according to resource estimates and plans.
 5 The Project Director's office and PMO team demonstrate regular and vigilant prospective and actual cost analysis and management practices.